kongSteve/google-cloud-run-deployment/README.md

 >>>> ![service](img/cloud-run-config.PNG)

-> 2. on **Source** select you image that you uploaded either through Cloud Build or Locally
+> 2. on **Source** select your image that you uploaded either through Cloud Build or Locally
 >>>> ![Creating a new service](img/cloud-run-select-image.PNG)

 >3.
-Select your Deplotment platform - this is either fully managed or to a kurbernetes engine cluster .Click the link to find out more
+Select your Deployment platform - this is either fully managed or to a kurbernetes engine cluster .Click the link to find out more
 [Cloud Run vs Cloud Run on GKE](https://www.youtube.com/watch?v=RVdhyprptTQ)

 >4.
 Enter Service settings name (usually it is autogenarated based on you repository name)